 Since there is some pattern for the points, the points on the plot of residuals against the fitted value are not at random.
 Hence we can conclude that the errors are dependent and the residual variances are not constant.
 Possible alternatives are:

 Transform the data so regression is appropriate

+Write out if the assumptions are met in a paragraph (see stats assignment template) so I don’t have to search for it among data output

 Weighted least squares regression